lorossi/journal/README.md

 ### Time
 Set a different time (24 hours format) than now for an entry:

-`journal --time 06.55 --add today: I just woke up!
+`journal today 12.32 I just woke up!
 I totally did not set the time later`

-`journal --time 15.30 --add yesterday: i went to bed early!`
+`journal yesterday 7.24 i went to bed early!`

-`journal --time 9.00 --add 2020/07/03 to the judge: i totally was at home`
+`journal 2020/07/03 9.00 to the judge: i totally was at home`

 ## View entry (or multiple entries)
 View an entry for an arbitrary date: